 - Responsive foam and soft upper

 - Not the best choice if you’re truly trying to run easy

 - Less durable midsole and outsole than other shoes

 After stepping into the Topo Athletic Cyclone 2, you may find that you feel the need . . . the need for speed.
-That’s because this ultralight, bouncy, and breathable shoe with its rocker profile will have your legs turning over and your cadence picking up without you even realizing your pace is increasing.
+That’s because this ultralight, bouncy, and breathable shoe with its rocker profile will have your legs turning over and your cadence picking up without you even realizing you’re running faster.
 At least, that’s what happened with our testers.
-They described running in these shoes as feeling effortlessly faster than usual.
-In fact, just as “smooth” was the frequently used word with the On Cloudsurfer above, “effortless” was the word testers kept using for this shoe.
+They described running in these shoes as feeling effortlessly speedier than usual.
+In fact, just as “smooth” was the frequently used word with the On Cloudsurfer reviewed above, “effortless” was the word testers kept using for this shoe.